William Colson, The First Part of the French Grammar (1620)

 sample: THe Letter is the least part of Locution, compounded of many dictions, as the diction of syllables, and the syllable of letters.

-Letter many things are to be considered, but most generally and chiefely three, to wit, the Voice or Sound, the Denomination or Name, the Character of Forme, to which may be added Order locvll. (b1r)
+In euery Letter many things are to be considered, but most generally and chiefely three, to wit, the Voice or Sound, the Denomination or Name, the Character of Forme, to which may be added Order locvll. (b1r)

 Alston